How to Spend a Great Day at Nelis’ Dutch Village

 My family has visited Dutch Village every summer for years, starting from the time my oldest was one year old.

-Watching Dutch dancing is my personal favorite thing to do.
+Watching Dutch dancing may end up being your personal favorite thing to do.
 Some of the dancers wear up to 10 pairs of socks inside their wooden shoes!
 They also warn you to watch for flying shoes – and I have witnessed more than one sail off the foot of a high-kicking dancer.

-The Dutch dancers – usually local high school and college students – typically perform at 11:00 AM, 1:00 PM, 3:00 PM and 5:00 PM (Check your schedule for that day’s times).
+The Dutch dancers – usually local high school and college students – typically perform at 11 AM, 1 PM, 3 PM and 5 PM.
+(Check your schedule for that day’s times.)

 Bonus: If you’re watching, you’re invited to learn some easy Dutch folk dances.
 Do it – it’s fun!

-When we visit Dutch Village with my extended family, my sisters and I like to have our kids dress up in Dutch costumes and watch them dance in front of the organ with each other.
+In between dancing, kids can dress up in Dutch costumes and dance in front of the organ with each other.

-2 – Their Demonstrations Bring the Netherlands to Life
+2 – The Demonstrations Bring the Netherlands to Life

 In addition to dancers, there are several Dutch Heritage presentations on the schedule at Nelis’ Dutch Village.